garrettrayj/den/README.md

 what might as well be a public intelligence workstation in their pocket.
 There's no reason to compromise on privacy or control.
-Anyone can follow hundreds of publishers with all the conveniences provided by cloud storage, machine learning, natural language processing, artificial intelligence, etcetera.
+Anyone can follow hundreds of publishers with all the conveniences provided by cloud storage, machine learning, natural language processing, artificial intelligence, etc.
-Custom big-picture views and automated analysis should be accessible to the masses.
+It's about custom views and automated analysis useful for keeping up with current events.
-Without added layers of censorship and monetization.
+Without added layers of curation, censorship or monetization.

 ## Design Philosophy

 The icon is a chair because it symbolizes how simple and utilitarian the app aspires to be.
 A streamlined basic comfort with reliable mechanisms.
-The idea is reflected throughout, from the clean stock interface to the tone of language.
+The idea is reflected throughout, from the clean stock interface to the tone of language in messages.
-It's just a seat; A place to relax and enjoy looking around at stuff.
+It is just a seat; A place to relax and enjoy looking around at stuff.
-Or in other words, it is boring and minimalist on purpose.
+Or in other words, it is boring on purpose.
-Stimulation should come from content and useful features, not personifiable branding.

 ## Publishers

 Fairness to publishers is a core part of Den.
 No one is favored over another except by way of the user preference.
-The app doesn't supplement feed content by automatically reading webpages or fetching data from other sources.
+The app doesn't supplement feed content by reading webpages or fetching data from other sources.
-What is in a feed is what's available for users to display.
+What is in a feed is what is available to the user.
-It lightly sanitizes HTML for security and compatibility.
+It sanitizes HTML for security and compatibility.
 But in general, the sky is the limit.
-Information rich syndication feeds gather happy followers.
+Information rich feeds gather happy followers.
 Happy followers are more likely to convert on goals.
 The app does its best to let good content speak for itself.